 Quite a lot actually.
 In June, Dunedin drummer Dave Kirkland replaced John Van der Ryden and in August booking agent Ken Cooper replaced Colin Misseldine as business manager, with the band issuing a press release to that effect.
 Misseldine would assume full management again in November, with Cooper continuing as booker.
 Cellophane’s business relationships seem to have never been less than complicated and somewhat impenetrable from a distance, but regardless of that the bookings kept on coming, with gigs in the Rugby Gym in Upper Hutt in June, July and August, a Town Hall show, dances in Trenthan, Lower Hutt and Wellington over the same period.
 They would also venture further afield, playing Dunedin’s Milky Way, Napier’s Top Hat and Palmerston North’s Astoria.

-Meanwhile, the Colin Misseldine connection had provided a recording deal with Pye (which may explain why he was re-hired as manager) and initially Peter Dawkins was to produce the debut single.
-For some reason Dawkins never completed the session but in September the band went into HMV studios where they self-produced at four tracks for Pye, selecting a cover of The Crazy World Of Arthur Brown’s ‘Fire’ and a strong Ian Hewitson original, ‘Mind Patterns’, for release.
+Meanwhile, the Colin Misseldine connection had provided a recording deal with Pye (which may explain why he was re-hired as manager) and initially, Peter Dawkins was to produce the debut single.
+For some forgotten reason, Dawkins never completed the session but in September the band went into HMV studios where they self-produced four tracks for Pye, selecting a cover of The Crazy World Of Arthur Brown’s ‘Fire’ and a strong Ian Hewitson original, ‘Mind Patterns’, for release.
 Unreleased tracks 'I Can’t Quit Her' and 'Mind Patterns' seem to be lost.

 Before the single hit the stores Robert Mackie, another Dunedinite, relocated to Wellington and replaced Michael Hill.